Analysis | Scott Atlas will forever be the face of surrender to the coronavirus

 Only one part of Atlas’s three-part approach to combating the pandemic was actually enacted.
 That, unfortunately, was the part where Atlas shrugged at the spread of the virus itself.
 From the day that Atlas joined the task force to the day he resigned (Monday), the number of tests being conducted each day doubled but the number of new cases tripled.
 New hospitalizations were up 20 percent and deaths up a third — though those figures and the data on new cases are almost certainly too low as states scramble to catalogue data from the Thanksgiving holiday.

-It is likely that are currently more people being infected each day right now than at any previous point in the pandemic.
+It is likely that there are more people being infected each day right now than at any previous point in the pandemic.

 The other parts of Atlas’s plan — protecting those most vulnerable and ensuring that hospitals weren’t overwhelmed — have largely been neglected, as we’ve reported previously.
 Nursing homes and long-term care facilities continue to make up a disproportionate number of deaths from covid-19.
-Hospitals are currently facing significant bed shortages in a number of states.
+Hospitals are facing significant bed shortages in a number of states.
 California, the country’s most populous state, may implement a new stay-at-home order as hospitals fill up.

 There are worrying signs buried in the data.
 Ashish Jha, a dean at the Brown University School of Public Health, notes that the relationship between the number of new cases and the number of people admitted to the hospital has broken.
 From July 1 to Oct.
 31, the number of people being newly admitted to the hospital averaged 3.7 percent of the number of new cases a week earlier.
 In recent weeks, though, that ratio has plunged to about 2 percent — which Jha worries is a function of hospitals being forced to turn away covid-19 patients viewed to be at lower risk.